Robert Barclay

 Robert Barclay (23 December 1648 – 3 October 1690) was a Scottish Quaker, one of the most eminent writers belonging to the Religious Society of Friends and a member of the Clan Barclay.
 He was a son of Col. David Barclay, Laird of Urie, and his wife, Lady Katherine Barclay.
 Although he himself never lived there, Barclay was titular governor of the East Jersey colony in North America through most of the 1680s.

 Biography

 Early life and education

 Barclay was born at Gordonstoun in Moray, Scotland.
 His father David Barclay, first laird of Ury, had served under Gustavus Adolphus, and pursued a somewhat tortuous course through the troubles of the Civil Wars.
-His mother was Katherine Petau de Maulette Gordon (1620–1663).
+His mother was Katherine Gordon (1620–1663), daughter of Sir Robert Gordon, 1st Baronet of Gordonstoun.

 Robert was sent to finish his education at the Scots College, Paris, of which his uncle was Rector, and made such progress in study as to gain the admiration of his teachers, specially of his uncle, who offered to make him his heir if he would remain in France, and join the Roman Catholic Church.